danielflower/swrl/README.md

 If using Cursive Clojure in IntelliJ, add a new run configuration of type `REPL - Local REPL` and choose to use leinengen.

-Install Postgres.
+### DB setup

+Preferred option is to use Vagrant.
+Just install Virtual Box and Vagrant and then run `vagrant up`

+Alternatively, install Postgres manually .
 Run init_db pointing to a folder where the data will be stored.
 E.g. in windows:

     D:\apps\pgsql\9.4.1-3\bin> initdb --encoding="UTF8" D:\apps\pgsql\data